sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct-tips/1000 - query-tips.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/query.png)

-To try out this example in the Sensible app,
+To try out this example in the Sensible app, take the following steps:

 1. Download the following example PDF: